PCRE-OCaml - Perl Compatibility Regular Expressions for OCaml

 Str

-PCRE-OCaml is reentrant and thus thread-safe, which is not the case for the
+PCRE-OCaml is reentrant and thread-safe, unlike the

 Str